adamsjoe/Sample_Selenium_Test_Solution/README.md

 # Sample WebDriver Automation Solution.

+## NOTE: The URL used in this test is no longer valid, nor will npm install run without errors due to deprecated packages.
+To be updated with new versions and new URLs

 This test demonstrates the use of WebdriverIO in normal business situations.

 This repo contains all the test code as well as setup instructions for the tools and for the code.